-The podcast is produced by Dan Whitfield.
+The podcast is produced by Luca Lane and Dan Whitfield.
 Current hosts are Anneca York, Ed Chalstrey, Jo Dungate, Christina Last and Bea Costa Gomes.
 Past hosts include Effie Dennis, Tarek Allam, Ben Walden and Rachel Winstanley.

 Series 3, Episode 1: Data Science for Social Good: Predicting air pollution in a post-COVID world?

 In this episode Christina catches up with two of her former collaborators, Prithviraj Pramanik and Dr Subhabrata Majumdar.
 The three of them worked as volunteers at Solve for Good (a platform to connect social good organisations with volunteer data scientists to solve socially beneficial challenges).
 The team discusses their work with UNICEF to build a post-pandemic global air pollution model to help map child exposure to harmful air pollutants.

 Series 2, Episode 17: The right to privacy

 This week Ed and Rachel speak with Geoff Goodell, Senior Research Associate in the Financial Computing and Analytics group at UCL, and associate of UCL’s Centre for Blockchain Technologies and the LSE systemic risk centre.
 Geoff is an advocate for privacy as a human right in the digital world, in particular with regard to digital identity systems.
 Recorded in mid-2021, this episode takes a deep dive into some of the important topics surrounding people’s identities in the online world, including both the technical and ethical considerations.

 Series 2, Episode 16: The Turing Podcast asks: Where is Bitcoin headed?